News and Events

 The ADO's Executive Director was in red for the big finale race, the Compassionate Stakes, and came a respectable third! :)

 Congratulations to all who took a stand for compassion and against cruelty today!

-SUCCESSFUL outcome for animal activists in Goulburn District Court today!
+ADO successfully represent animal defenders in Goulburn District Court

 28 October 2019

-The activists were appealing the sentences handed to them by the Magistrates Court earlier in the year after the protest at the Goulburn abattoir in April.
+Three young animal advocates were appealing the sentences handed to them by the Magistrates Court earlier in the year after they entered Goulburn abattoir in April 2019 to raise awareness about the plight of the 6000 sheep slaughtered there every day.
 Today the District Court set aside the lower Court’s sentence on the grounds of severity, so no conviction recorded, no compensation to the police and the abattoir, and no fines.
-The activists were instead given a 12-month good behaviour bond with strict conditions not to commit further offences.
-We congratulate the activists on their successful appeal and thank our volunteer lawyers Naaman Kranz, partner with K & R Animal Law, and ADO’s managing solicitor Tara Ward, for representing the activists in Court today.
+Our clients were instead given a 12-month good behaviour bond.
+We thank our volunteer lawyers Naaman Kranz, partner with K & R Animal Law, and ADO’s managing solicitor Tara Ward, for representing the animal defenders in Court today.

 ACT first to recognise animal sentience in law